arcsight-unofficial/arcsight-esm-requesttracker/README.md

 * Better templating, or support for multiple template files
 * Better Error checking on API requests
 * Debug mode
+* Better README format, better explanations and proof reading

 ## Requirements
-Outside of python version 2.7 or 3.x this application requires python-requests for it's API requests, for more information or support please look at their guide ([here](http://docs.python-requests.org/en/master/)) for more information.
+Outside of python version 2.7 or 3.x this application requires python-requests for it's API requests, for more information or support please look at their guide [here](http://docs.python-requests.org/en/master/) for more information.

 If you are not experienced with either python or pip/easy_install i would recommend just installing the current available version from your repository (apt/yum) like so: